rsonger/software-engineering-lab/_posts/2024-05-15-geometric_transformations.md

 We can adjust this shape to make objects appear farther away or closer to the camera, and decide which objects to render based on their distance within a specified range.
 The values we use to adjust the frustum are the *near distance*, the *far distance*, the *angle of view*, and the *aspect ratio*.

 The near distance and far distance are measured in units along the $z$-axis.
-The near distance (also called the *near clipping distance*) sets the limit for the closest viewable points.
-Likewise, the far distance (also called the *far clipping distance*) sets the limit for the farthest viewable points.
+The near distance (also called the *near clipping distance*) sets the limit for the closest viewable vertices.
+Likewise, the far distance (also called the *far clipping distance*) sets the limit for the farthest viewable vertices.
 When we choose not to render a point based on its location, this is called *clipping*.

-The angle of view is the angle between the top and bottom planes of the frustum as if those planes extended all the way to the origin.
+The angle of view is the angle between the top and bottom planes of the frustum where they would intersect if they extended all the way to the origin.

 ![The angle of view is the angle formed by the intersection of the top and bottom planes of the frustum.](https://robsonger.dev/software-engineering-lab/assets/images/perspective_angle.png)

 From the point of view at the origin, the far distance plane appears to be the same size as the near distance plane.
-Since a rendered image is basically a 2D projection of a 3D scene, we must map all the points inside the frustum to the *projection window*.
+Since a rendered image is a 2D projection of a 3D scene, we must map all the points inside the frustum to the *projection window*.
 Imagine drawing a line from the origin to the point $P$.
-The intersection of that line with the projection window is the point $Q$ that we draw on the screen.
+The point $Q$ where that line intersects with the projection window is the point that we render on screen.

 ![Rendered points are determined by mapping points from the scene onto to the projection window.](https://robsonger.dev/software-engineering-lab/assets/images/mapping_points.png)